TalkBank/batchalign/README.txt

   The input folder will briefly populate with some supplemental files, before begining to be aligned.
-Aligned .cha files will be in the output directory specified, whereas aligned .textGrid (compressed form) will be in the original input folder.
+Aligned .cha files will be in the output directory specified, whereas aligned .textGrid, .lab transcripts, and generated .wav files will be in a subfolder named "data" in the output directory.